 There are many factors that promote the biological and natural resource diversity in Tesla Park and the Corral Hollow Canyon.
 Tesla Park is in the transition area between several biotic zones where many species exist at the outmost extent of their range.
-Tesla Park is in the large Corral Hollow Creek watershed, the primary water source feeding its plant and wildlife diversity.
+Tesla Park is in the large Corral Hollow Creek watershed and Alameda Creek watershed, the primary water sources feeding its plant and wildlife diversity.
 As part of the Diablo Range, Tesla Park serves as a critical east-west and north-south habitat corridor along the upland Coastal Mountain Range.
-Tesla Park represents a large intact native landscape and wild land that has been softly touched, except for ranching and mining activity of over 100 years ago.
+Tesla Park represents a large intact native landscape and wild land that has been softly touched, except for the mining activity of over 100 years ago and grazing.

-- The East Bay Chater of the California Native Plant Society has designated Tesla Park as one of its top Botanical Priority Protection Areas.
+- The East Bay Chapter of the California Native Plant Society has designated Tesla Park area as one of its top Botanical Priority Protection Areas.

 - Every conservation priority for Zone 10 of the East Alameda County Conservation Strategy is contained within Tesla Park.

-- There is a high concentration of California Tiger Salamander and California Red Legged Frog sightings in Tesla Park, plus other important species, as documented in the California Natural Diversity Data Base (CNDDB)
+- There is a high concentration of California tiger salamander and California red legged frog sightings in Tesla, plus other important species, as documented in the California Natural Diversity Data Base (CNDDB)

 - The State Natural Resources Agency has identified Blue Oak woodlands, of which Tesla Park is largely comprised, as one of its targeted preservation objectives.